-Broad Ripple Village, United States of America - Things to Do in Broad Ripple Village
+Broad Ripple Village, United States - Things to Do in Broad Ripple Village

 Things to Do in Broad Ripple Village

-Broad Ripple Village, United States of America - Complete Travel Guide
+Broad Ripple Village, United States - Complete Travel Guide

 Top Things to Do in Broad Ripple Village

 Booking Tip: The trail is free to use year-round.
-Bike rentals are available from local shops for $20-30 per day.
-Early morning or late afternoon visits offer the best lighting and fewer crowds.
+Bike rentals are available from several local shops for around $25-40 per day.
+Early morning or late afternoon tend to be less crowded, and weekdays are generally quieter than weekends.

 Getting There